 Symptoms include:

-- Pain in the lower back, constant deep aching even at rest
+- Deep aching pain in the lower back, even while resting

 - Pain in the hips and buttocks